bianhezhen/trireme-kubernetes/README.md

 ![Kubernetes-Trireme ecosystem](docs/architecture.png)

-* Trireme-Kubernetes: The enforcement service which police flows based on standard NetworkPolicies defined on Kubernetes API
+* Trireme-Kubernetes: the enforcement service which polices flows based on standard NetworkPolicies defined on the Kubernetes API

-* [Trireme-CSR](https://github.com/aporeto-inc/trireme-csr): An identity service that is used in order to automatically generate certificates and asymetric keypair for each Trireme-Kubernetes instance
+* [Trireme-CSR](https://github.com/aporeto-inc/trireme-csr): an identity service that is used in order to automatically generate certificates and asymmetric keypairs for each Trireme-Kubernetes instance

-* [Trireme-Statistics](https://github.com/aporeto-inc/trireme-statistics) bundle: Monitoring and statistics bundle that rely on InfluxDB.
+* [Trireme-Statistics](https://github.com/aporeto-inc/trireme-statistics) bundle: the monitoring and statistics bundle that relies on InfluxDB.
 Flows and Container events can be displayed in either Grafana, Chronograf or a generated graph specifically for Kubernetes flows.
 Depending on your use-case, some or all of those frontend tools can be deployed.

 ## Getting started with Trireme-Kubernetes

 Trireme-Kubernetes is focused on being simple and Straightforward to deploy.
-For any serious deployment, the extensive deployment guide should be followed
+For any serious deployment, the [extensive deployment guide](deployment/README.md) should be followed.

 This section provides a quick and easy way to try Kubernetes.